rule

 Text 1

-S'rî Uddhava said: 'Of You the Controller, o Lotus-eyed One, focus the sacred texts of positive and negative injunction upon the virtue and vice of the karma [akarma and vikarma].
+S'rī Uddhava said: 'To the honor of You the Controller, o Lotus-eyed One, focus the sacred texts, that contain the positive and negative injunctions, upon the virtue and vice of karma [akarma and vikarma].
+(Vedabase)

 Text 2